-Here's a snapshot of the key phases of a typical Roundup® lawsuit:
+Here's a snapshot of the key phases of a typical Roundup lawsuit:

 All this means some of the phases mentioned above will undoubtedly take longer than they might in a less complex lawsuit (one stemming from a car accident, for example).
 That's especially true when it comes to the discovery process and the filing of pretrial motions that will set the ground rules for any trial.

-As discussed above, any Roundup® lawsuit is bound to follow roughly the same path from the filing of the complaint through a trial, but it's important to note that settlement of the lawsuit can take place at any time, and if a settlement agreement is reached before trial, the lawsuit will be dismissed.
+As discussed above, any Roundup lawsuit is bound to follow roughly the same path from the filing of the complaint through a trial, but it's important to note that settlement of the lawsuit can take place at any time, and if a settlement agreement is reached before trial, the lawsuit will be dismissed.

 Especially as the trial date gets closer and the parties get a better sense of the case landscape (and of their respective chances of prevailing), there's a good chance they'll at least test the settlement waters.
-And even if the two sides don't come together on their own to try to resolve the Roundup® case out of court, depending on the jurisdiction in which the lawsuit is filed, the court is almost certain to require that the plaintiff and defendant attend at least one mandatory settlement conference before a trial happens.
+And even if the two sides don't come together on their own to try to resolve the case out of court, depending on the jurisdiction in which the lawsuit is filed, the court is almost certain to require that the plaintiff and defendant attend at least one mandatory settlement conference before a trial happens.

 Early settlement usually isn't a good idea if there are still big unknowns, including: